BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

+As illustrated in Fig.~\ref{fig:1} (a), the class imbalance in SGG datasets makes it challenging for BCG to capture feature interaction patterns for tail relationships from rare samples during training.
+Additionally, the learned feature interactions perform poorly on unseen relationships during inference.
+To address these issues, we propose RFA, which aligns the SGG feature space with that of a pre-trained vision-language model.
+In this semantically aligned feature space, BCG can effectively learn feature interaction patterns during training, and the learned patterns generalize better to unseen relationships.

-To address this problem, we introduce the VLPMs to regularize the feature space of the SGG model and enhance its performance in modeling tail categories.
-Specifically, the input image is sent to the CLIP visual encoder to obtain $V_{\text{clip}}$.
-Since CLIP is trained with supervision from image captions, the encoder features $V_{\text{clip}}$ are inclined to capture the gist of the image.
-However, images may contain various relationships.
-Simply aligning the decoder's features $Q_p^{\text{end}}$ and $Q_e^{\text{end}}$ with CLIP may destroy the diversity of features.
-Therefore, we randomly select a portion of the decoder's features before each alignment to ensure that the distilled features maintain diversity while being aligned with CLIP.
+Specifically, the input image is fed into the CLIP visual encoder to obtain \(\mathbf{V}_{clip}\).
+Since CLIP is trained with image captions, the encoder features \(\mathbf{V}_{clip}\) are inclined to capture the gist of the image.
+However, images often contain multiple relationships.
+Simply aligning the decoder's features \(\mathbf{Q}_p^{\text{end}}\) and \(\mathbf{Q}_e^{\text{end}}\) with the CLIP feature \(\mathbf{V}_{clip}\) may compromise the feature diversity of SGG.
+To preserve this diversity, we randomly select a subset of the decoder’s features before each alignment, ensuring that the distilled features retain diversity while being aligned with CLIP.
 The overall masked distillation process is as follows: